FREQUENTLY ASKED QUESTIONS.

 If you are looking to learn a new accent or develop your skills I recommend an initial session to ascertain where you are at and what areas need to be improved - and also to make sure we are a good fit as teacher and student!

-For Accent Reduction I recommend one to two initial sessions to lay the foundation, then giving you the time you need to absorb, listen and work yourself before checking in.
+For so-called Accent Reduction I recommend one to two initial sessions to lay the foundation, then giving you the time you need to absorb, listen and work yourself before checking in.

 What accents do you teach?